alialib/alia/docs/feature-overview.md

 - **value identity** - Signals are designed to allow you to efficiently detect when their values have changed, independent of the size of those values.
-This allows nodes in your data flow to efficiently detect when their inputs have changed and propagate those changes forward.
+This allows nodes in your data flow to efficiently detect when their inputs have changed and propagate those changes forward. (alia takes a non-intrusive, polling-based approach to this.)

 - **availability** - It's often useful to think of a signal in your data flow as carrying no value at all (e.g., because the user hasn't input a value yet, or